JamesSkemp/words/content/post/review-linksys-ac1200-wi-fi-wireless-dual-band-router-with-gigabit-usb-ports-ea6350.md

 +++
-title = "Review: Linksys AC1200 Wi-Fi Wireless Dual-Band+ Router with Gigabit & USB Ports (EA6350)" summary = "The following is a review of a Linksys AC1200 Wi-Fi Wireless Dual-Band+ Router with Gigabit & USB Ports (EA6350), which I received as part of the Amazone Vine program." draft = false comments = false date = "2014-09-01T19:49:10-05:00"
+title = "Review: Linksys AC1200 Wi-Fi Wireless Dual-Band+ Router with Gigabit & USB Ports (EA6350)" description = "The following is a review of a Linksys AC1200 Wi-Fi Wireless Dual-Band+ Router with Gigabit & USB Ports (EA6350), which I received as part of the Amazone Vine program." draft = false comments = false date = "2014-09-01T19:49:10-05:00"